-The Akshaya Patra Foundation is a not-for-profit organisation headquartered in Bengaluru, India.
+The Akshaya Patra Foundation is an NGO in India headquartered in Bengaluru.
 Our organisation strives to eliminate classroom hunger by implementing the Mid-Day Meal Scheme in the government schools and government-aided schools.
 Alongside, Akshaya Patra also aims at countering malnutrition and supporting the right to education of socio-economically disadvantaged children.

 Since 2000, Akshaya Patra has been concerting all its efforts towards providing fresh and nutritious meals to children on every single school day.
 We are continuously leveraging technology to multiply our reach.
 The state-of-the-art kitchens have become a subject of study and have attracted curious visitors from around the world.

 On 28 November 2001, the Supreme Court of India passed a mandate, "Cooked mid-day meal is to be provided in all the Government and Government-aided primary schools in all the states."
 And, Akshaya Patra was also called upon to provide testimonies to the Supreme Court.

 By the time the Ministry of Human Resource Development - Department of School Health and Education extended its support to the initiative in 2003, Akshaya Patra was already reaching out to 23,000 children.

-Today, Akshaya Patra has 36 kitchens spread across 12 states in India, a result of the successful partnership with the Government of India, various State Governments and generous supporters.
+Today, Akshaya Patra has 51 kitchens spread across 12 states & 2 Union territories of India, a result of the successful partnership with the Government of India, various State Governments and generous supporters.